beach casting leads

 Don’t use a beach caster for mackerel fishing

 Many anglers will use a beach caster for throwing out mackerel feathers.
 Certainly the method is effective, as you are able to cast a long way and seek out the fish.
 It’s also cost effective as you can use the same rod for both mackerel fishing and ledgering with baits.
-However, beach casters are heavy and do tire your arms out after a while, and they’re just not as fun to catch mackerel on as a light spinning rod.
+However, beach casters are heavy and do tire your arms out after a while.
+They’re just not as fun to catch mackerel on as a light spinning rod.
 We recommend targeting mackerel with lighter gear and not buying an ‘all rounder’ rod that attempts to do everything.

 For daytime fishing, a rising tide or a high tide are the best times to fish